 Hughes currently works in the lab of Lyndsay Schwarz, PhD, Developmental Neurobiology.
-His research aims to understand the structural and molecular basis of ion channels involved in somatosensation and blood pressure regulation.
+His research aims to understand the anatomic characteristics and functional role of a novel population of neurons in locus coeruleus that express an endogenous opioid and likely contribute to the aversive attributes of anxiety and depression.
 He earned his master’s degree from the St. Jude Graduate School of Biomedical Sciences in June 2019.

 “St. Jude allows you to take the work that you do into the lab and really see the benefits it can have in the patients’ lives.
 St. Jude provides the missing link between research and the actual impact it has on patients,” he says.
 “Other graduate schools cannot offer this unique experience.”